-THE stomach requires rest as well as the brain or the muscles.
+The stomach requires rest as well as the brain or the muscles.

-The injudicious use of ice-water in summer is a most common cause of dysentery and other bowel troubles.
+The injudicious use of ice-water in summer is a most common cause of dysentery and other bowel troubles beer guzzling, tobacco smoking, and French cookery would cure a vastly greater number, and ruin the mineral water business in six months.